Sander-Brilman/php-website-template/readme.md

     break;
 ```

-You can include as many files as you want.
+You can include as many files as you want.<br>
 **note:** Files will be loaded in order in witch they were added.
 ```php
 case 'my-page':